 Before you start

-There will be four components to your application:
+There will be three components to your application:

 • the application form

-• a copy of your academic transcript and your resume
+• a copy of your academic transcript and your current resume

-You should ensure that you have set aside sufficient time to complete these documents before the application deadline.
+Ensure you set aside enough time to complete these documents before the application deadline.

 • A full-time SAIT student